randel/randel.github.io/_pages/about.md

     <div class="cta-eyebrow">Biomedical collaborators</div>
     <h3>Research collaboration</h3>
     <p>
-      I collaborate with investigators across <strong>Alzheimer's disease</strong>, psychiatry, asthma, cancer, and related areas.
-Whether you have a single-cell or bulk omics dataset, a mediation / causal question, or a new study in design, I'm happy to discuss.
+      I collaborate with investigators across Alzheimer's disease, psychiatry, asthma, cancer, and related areas.
+Whether you have a single-cell or bulk omics dataset, a mediation/causal question, or a new study in design, I'm happy to discuss.
     </p>
     <ul class="cta-list">
       <li>Method development driven by real biological problems</li>